Skip to content

 See the full list of Gitcoin bounties that are eligible for rewards.

 This section is a quick start guide for interacting with the Algorand network using Python.
-This guide will help to install sandbox, which provides a node for testing and development.
+This guide will help to install Algorand sandbox, which provides a node for testing and development.
 This guide will also help to install the Python SDK, create an account and submit your first transaction on Algorand.

 Install Sandbox